ArduPilot/apm_planner/src/VideoStreaming/README.md

 gst-launch-1.0 uvch264src initial-bitrate=1000000 average-bitrate=1000000 iframe-period=1000 device=/dev/video0 name=src auto-start=true src.vidsrc ! video/x-h264,width=1920,height=1080,framerate=24/1 ! h264parse ! rtph264pay ! udpsink host=xxx.xxx.xxx.xxx port=5000
 ```

-Where xxx.xxx.xxx.xxx is the IP address where QGC is running.
+Where xxx.xxx.xxx.xxx is the IP address where AP2 is running.
 You may tweak the bitrate, the resolution and the FPS based on your needs and/or available bandwidth.

 On the receiving end, if you want to test it from the command line, you can use something like:
 ```